Monocouche Render Cost

 Render Over Existing Render

 For homeowners with a stable layer of render on their homes, it’s possible to render over the existing render to save the time and effort of removing the original layer.
-It’s important to note that if you have any surface issues such as cracks or breaks, these will need to be repaired before the new monocouche render is added, which will cost between £100 to £350 for small patch repairs, depending on your type of render.
+It’s important to note that if you have any surface issues such as cracks or breaks, these will need to be repaired before the new monocouche render is added, which will cost between £100 and £350 for small patch repairs, depending on your type of render.

 This solution will still be less labour-intensive than complete removal and can give satisfying results if you simply want a clean canvas.
 This can cost anywhere from £3,000 to £6,000, depending on the size of your home and the height, and duration of equipment hire such as scaffolding and skips.